How Childhood Trauma Affects You as an Adult

 I chose gentleness when hardness would have been easier.

-That choice wasn't heroic.
+That choice was not heroic.

 It was survival in a different direction.

-Strength That Was Never About Muscles
+Strength Was Never Just About Muscles

 Strength, to me, has never meant dominance.